-Health care reform measures have recently been implemented in Ohio to directly decrease the number of uninsured in the state while increasing the number of small businesses that provide employee health insurance.
-The initial reforms include a rate-cap on individual coverage for those with pre-existing health conditions; increasing the dependent age coverage limit to 28 years old; soon mandating small employers permit business workers to purchase health coverage with pre-tax dollars; and extending the state’s mini-COBRA program so small business employees can maintain health benefits for themselves and their family in the event they become unemployed.
+Health care reform measures have been implemented in Ohio to directly decrease the number of uninsured in the state while increasing the number of small businesses that provide employee health insurance.
+The reforms include a rate-cap on individual coverage for those with pre-existing health conditions, mandating small employers permit business workers to purchase health coverage with pre-tax dollars, and extending the state’s mini-COBRA program so small business employees can maintain health benefits for themselves and their family in the event they become unemployed.

 Health Coverage Programs